 Bridges are seismically designed so that inelastic deformation (damage) intentionally occurs in columns in order that the damage can be readily inspected and repaired after an earthquake.
 Capacity design procedures are used to prevent damage from occurring in foundations and beams of bents and in the connections of columns to foundations and columns to the superstructure.
 There are two exceptions to this design philosophy.
 For pile bents and drilled shafts, some limited inelastic deformation is permitted below the ground level.
-The amount of permissible deformation is restricted to ensure that no long-term serviceability problems occur from the amount of cracking that is permitted in the concrete pile or shaft.
-The second exception is with lateral spreading associated with liquefaction.
-For the life-safety performance level, significant inelastic deformation is permitted in the piles.
-It is a costly and difficult problem to achieve a higher performance level from piles.
-There are a number of design approaches that can be used to achieve the performance objectives.
-These are discussed briefly below.
+The amount of permissible deformation is restricted to ensure that no Permissible systems and elements depicted in Figures 1a and 1b shall have the following characteristics: